-(1) An employer shall be obliged to issue an employment evaluation for an employee within 15 days from submission of the employee's request.
+- (1) An employer shall be obliged to issue an employment evaluation for an employee within 15 days from submission of the employee's request.
 An employer, however, shall not be obliged to issue an employment evaluation for an employee earlier than two months prior to the termination of an employment relationship.
 All documentation regarding evaluation of the employee's work, their qualifications, aptitudes, and other matters related to the performance of work are deemed employment evaluation.
-An employee shall have the right to look into their personal file, make notes, copy extracts, and make photocopies from it.
+An employee shall have the right to look into their personal file, make notes, copy extracts, and make photocopies from it. - (2) Upon termination of an employment relationship, the employer shall be obliged to provide the employee with confirmation on employment, which shall state in particular - a) the period of employment duration, - b) the type of work performed

-- (2) Upon termination of an employment relationship, the employer shall be obliged to provide the employee with confirmation on employment, which shall state in particular - a) the period of employment duration, - b) the type of work performed - c) whether deductions are applied to the wages of the employee, in whose favour, to what amount and which order applies to the liability for which deductions are further to be executed, - d) information concerning any agreement to remain in an employment relationship with the employer for a fixed period upon passing final examination or school-leaving examination, or graduate exam pursuant to Sec.
-53 Par.
-2 including the information on the termination of this period, - e) information concerning the provision of a discharge benefit pursuant to Sec.
-76a; if the discharge benefit has been paid additionally, the employer shall issue a new confirmation on the employment to the employee. - (3) Where an employee disagrees with the contents of an employment evaluation or confirmation on employment, and the employer fails to amend or supplement the employment evaluation or confirmation on employment at the request of the employee, this may be enforced by way of court within three months from the day when the employee became acquainted with the contents thereof, in order for the employer to be obliged to amend them appropriately. - (4) The employer shall be authorised to give other information concerning the employee with the employee's consent only, unless otherwise provided for by special regulation.
+- c) whether deductions are applied to the wages of the employee, in whose favour, to what amount and which order applies to the liability for which deductions are further to be executed, - d) information on wages paid for performed work, on the payment of wage compensation and compensation for work stand-by, on deducted advances on income tax, and on other matters decisive for annual accounting of advances on tax from dependent activities and functional emoluments, and for calculation of unemployment benefits, - e) data concerning any agreement to remain in an employment relationship with the employer for a fixed period upon passing final examination or school-leaving examination, or upon termination of study or vocational preparation, including data on the date of termination of the period (Sec.
+53, par.
+2), - f) data on provision of the discharge benefit pursuant to Sec.76a. - (3) Where an employee disagrees with the contents of an employment evaluation or confirmation on employment, and the employer fails to amend or supplement the employment evaluation or confirmation on employment at the request of the employee, this may be enforced by way of court within three months from the day when the employee became acquainted with the contents thereof, in order for the employer to be obliged to amend them appropriately. - (4) The employer shall be authorised to give other information concerning the employee with the employee's consent only, unless otherwise provided for by special regulation.

-Severance allowance
+Section 76 Severance allowance